pikvm/pikvm/README.md

           vncauth:
               enabled: true
   ```
-  After that you can enable the `kvmd-vnc` daemon (`systemctl start kvmd-vnc` and `systemctl enable kvmd-vnc`).
+  After that you can enable the `kvmd-vnc` daemon (`systemctl enable --now kvmd-vnc`).
 VNC will be available on port 5900 by default.
   It is reccomended to disable the automatic quality adjust setting if there is one in your client (this is called "Auto-Select"in TigerVNC).
   Please note: **we strongly discourage the use of VNC on untrusted networks.** The current implementation does not use encryption, and your passwords are transmitted over the network in a plain text.
 The existing anonymous TLS mode is also not secure enough.